 \end{proof}

 \begin{remark} It follows easily from the proposition above that any small deformation of a pluriclosed manifold, satisfying the $\p\db$-lemma, is still pluriclosed.
-Recall that a a compact complex manifold is called \emph{pluriclosed} if it admits a $\p\db$-closed positive $(1,1)$-form.
-Moreover, it follows from the proof that the theorem still holds when the the $\p\db$-lemma assumption is replaced by the infinitesimal deformation invariance of $(r,s)$-Bott-Chern and Aeppli numbers, respectively.
+Recall that a compact complex manifold is called \emph{pluriclosed} if it admits a $\p\db$-closed positive $(1,1)$-form.
+Moreover, it follows from the proof that the theorem still holds when the $\p\db$-lemma assumption is replaced by the infinitesimal deformation invariance of $(r,s)$-Bott--Chern and Aeppli numbers, respectively.
 These results are possibly known to experts. \end{remark}

 We can also prove this proposition by another way inspired by the results of \cite{au,FY,w} in the $(n-1,n-1)$-case, i.e., any $d$-closed $(n-1,n-1)$-form $\Omega$ on a complex manifold $X$ satisfying the $\p\db$-lemma can be extended unobstructed to a $d$-closed $(n-1,n-1)$-form on the small differentiable deformation $X_t$ of $X$.